chauff/cse1500-web-transcripts/Lecture-1.md

 However ... we know that IP addresses are assigned to machines, not users.
 Internet service provides do not assign a unique IP to each one of their users, they dynamically assign IP addresses to users from a common address pool; a user's IP address can change any day.

 Today's Internet is also more complicated than just straightforward client and servers.
-We access the Web through firewalls which obscure the users' IP addresses, we use proxies and gateways that in turn set up their own TCP connections and come with their own IP addresses.
+We access the web through firewalls which obscure the users' IP addresses, we use proxies and gateways that in turn set up their own TCP connections and come with their own IP addresses.
 To conclude, in this day and age, IP addresses cannot be used anymore to provide a reliable authentication mechanism.

 ### Fat URLs

 That brings us to fat URLs.
 The options we have covered so far are not good choices for authentication today, fat URLs on the other hand are in use to this day.

 The principle of fat URLs is simple: users are tracked through the generation of **unique URLs for each user**.
-If a user visits a Web site for the first time, the server recognises the URL as not containing a "fat element" and assumes the user has not visited the site before.
+If a user visits a web site for the first time, the server recognises the URL as not containing a "fat element" and assumes the user has not visited the site before.
 It generates a unique ID for the user.
 The server then redirects the user to that fat URL.
 Crucially here in the last step, the server **on the fly rewrites the HTML** for every single user, adding the user's ID to each and every hyperlink.
 A rewritten HTML link may look like this (note the random numbers string at the end): `<a href="/browse/002-1145265-8016838">Gifts</a>`.

 In this manner, different HTTP requests can be tied into a single **logical session**: the server is aware which requests are coming from the same user through the ID inside the fat URLs.